usuaero/PyLdB/README.md

 ## Testing

-Unit tests are implemented using the pytest module and are run using the following command.
+Unit tests are implemented using the pytest module and are run using the following command in the base directory.

-`python3 -m pytest test/`
+`pytest test.py`

 ## Support